dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SV_germline/Pages/SV_germline-step-part-2.rst

 Confidence classes are calculated based on the following parameters:

--	length: the length of the call calculated as an absolute value of the assigned ``SVLEN`` parameter
+-	*length*: the length of the call calculated as an absolute value of the assigned ``SVLEN`` parameter
--	split-reads: the number of alternative split reads based on the ``SR`` field
+-	*split-reads*: the number of alternative split reads based on the ``SR`` field
--	spanning-reads: the number of alternative spanning reads based on the ``PR`` field
+-	*spanning-reads*: the number of alternative spanning reads based on the ``PR`` field
--	split-read-ratio: proportion of the alternative split reads out of sum of reference and alternative split reads based on the ``SR`` field
+-	*split-read-ratio*: proportion of the alternative split reads out of sum of reference and alternative split reads based on the ``SR`` field
--	spanning-read-ratio: proportion of the alternative spanning reads out of sum of reference and alternative spanning reads based on the ``PR`` field
+-	*spanning-read-ratio*: proportion of the alternative spanning reads out of sum of reference and alternative spanning reads based on the ``PR`` field

 For each variant, all the samples are classified according to the following criteria: